Southwest Airlines Co. (LUV) Shares Up Despite Recent Market Volatility

 Redburn gave a rating of “Neutral” to LUV, setting the target price at $40 in the report published on February 08th of the current year.

-During the last 5 trading sessions, LUV fell by -3.16%, which changed the moving average for the period of 200-days by -31.87% in comparison to the 20-day moving average, which settled at $32.61.
-In addition, Southwest Airlines Co. saw -10.66% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LUV rose by +0.23%, which changed the moving average for the period of 200-days by -30.48% in comparison to the 20-day moving average, which settled at $31.73.
+In addition, Southwest Airlines Co. saw -10.45% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading